whitespectre/wp-api-client/README.md

 It can make concurrent requests.

-It does not support comments, users or POST requests.
+It does not support update or create actions.
+Or comments.

 It requires **Ruby 2.3** and is tested against WP 4.4, 4.5 (WP-API 2.0b12) and 4.5.3 (WP-API 2.0b13).